danterazo/FA19-SP20_LING-X490/LING-X490-SP20/A0 - FA19 Final Report Revised/README.md

     - [x] Combine topics if necessary!
 - [x] make sure that randomly-sampled part works (i.e. shuffle, then pick first `n`)

+# For 3/10/2020
+- [] Uncomment `hate_data` step, save as CSV, save to Box and ping Sandra
+    - [] Create frequency dictionary.
+Look for words that look like topics, but not abuse.
+MANUAL step
+- Figure out which Wikipedia pages this dataset is from, then get topic(s) from that
+    - Otherwise, will have to rethink problem
+    - PING Sandra and have her look at Kaggle dataset and look for terms to use
+- [] Get ~15000 results; Waseem dataset size

 # TODO, future
+- [] python regex module: compiles to Finite-state automaton to search
+    - CONSIDER if searching/boosting takes too long
+- [] CSV stuff from last time and the time before
 - [] GridSearchCV parameter optimization
     - Use [Pipeline](https://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html#building-a-pipeline)
     - [] Replace `ngram_range` list iteration functionality with GS-CV